Child Support FAQs

 Keep in mind: Child support never changes automatically.
 If the circumstances of either parent or their child(ren) change in a way that might affect child support, you’ll need to seek a change through a court order.

-what if the kids live with me now?
+What if the kids live with me now?

 If your children live with you, following voluntary relinquishment of custody to you by the person due support, then you might consider filing a motion to abate (stop) child support payments during the time period your children are living with you.
 You may also want to consider filing a motion to modify child support to end your child support obligation and/or establish an order for the person formerly receiving child support to now pay support to you for the children.